iPhone and Android app

-The Field Guide to Victorian Fauna app is a great way to explore Victoria’s unique and diverse wildlife.
+The Field Guide to Northern Territory Fauna app is a great way to explore the territory’s unique and diverse wildlife.

-The app includes descriptions and photographs of over 900 animal species that occur in Victoria.
+The app includes descriptions and photographs of over 600 animal species that occur in the Northern Territory.
 These include mammals, birds, fishes, reptiles, frogs and invertebrates from terrestrial, freshwater and marine environments.